 When you look at this list, you can easily see that there is so much going on at the Resort.
-More offerings brings more people.
+More offerings bring more people.
 Because the seasonal offerings have been expanded, it makes current and/or future crowds difficult to predict.

 In 2019, we had a heads up that Jessie's Critter Carousel would be opening at Pixar Pier in April.
 So one would assume crowds would be a little bigger for that and spring break combined.
 But, Disneyland ended up having a soft opening for the Carousel at the end of March.
 If an annual passholder happened to be in the park on that day, they may have changed their April plans because they got to check out Jessie's Critter Carousel earlier than they anticipated.
 As a result, the April crowd calendar could automatically be skewed.
-Additionally, with something as unprecedented as Star Wars: Galaxy's Edge opening in Disneyland May 31, 2019, we expected completely unpredictable crowd patterns.
-As the single largest expansion to Disneyland ever, Galaxy's Edge crowds have certainly surprised us this summer!
+Additionally, with something as unprecedented as Star Wars: Galaxy's Edge that opened in Disneyland May 31, 2019, we expected completely unpredictable crowd patterns.
+As the single largest expansion to Disneyland ever, Galaxy's Edge crowds certainly surprised us.
 When we visited the new Star Wars Land for ourselves on opening weekend, we noted unprecedently LOW crowds compared to what we expected.
-Some wait times, which you can see on the Disneyland app, are so short we can hardly believe it.
-Once the reservation system ends on June 23, 2019, we expect crowds to pick up a bit.
-The virtual queue system will be used to help monitor crowds going into Galaxy's Edge, but there will no longer be a time limit on your visit.
-However, with Annual Pass holdings and Cast Members blocked from visiting during the whole summer, crowds will mostly likely remain lower than we initially anticipated.
+While we're not exactly sure why crowds were so unpredictable in 2019, we feel that many guests were waiting to visit until Rise of the Resistance, the E-ticket attraction for Star Wars: Galaxy's Edge, opened on January 17, 2020.
+However, with Rise of the Resistance now operating, we think that crowds will start to slightly increase.

 Disney Crowd Calendars - Annual Pass Calendars